rapid-sensemaking-framework/rsf-response-for-each/README.md

 ### `rsfResponseForEach(options, statements, maxTime, contactables, callback)`

-The core logic for interacting with participants, timeouts, and collecting responses
+The core logic for interacting with participants, timeouts, and collecting responses.

+How it works:
+- rules will be given to the participants
+- options and how to use them will be given
+- each participant will be sent each statement one by one, asking for a response, and only sending the next one once a valid response to the current one has been received
+- will complete will everyone has responded to everything, or the timeout `maxTime` comes to pass, in which case it will finish with whatever results have been given so far

 `options` : `[Option]`, the available response options